KingAyussh1/FlightSync-Real-Time-Flight-Status-and-Notification-Hub/README.md

 3. Integration with Airport Systems: Fetch real-time flight data from airport databases using mock data.

 # c) Technologies Used
-1. Frontend
+1. Frontend-
 - React.js: A JavaScript library for building user interfaces.
 Used for creating responsive and interactive components to display flight status and manage notification settings.
 - HTML & CSS: Standard web technologies used for structuring and styling the web application.

-2. Backend
+2. Backend-
 - Java (Spring Boot): A Java framework used to build the backend REST API.
 It handles business logic, processes flight data, and manages user notifications.
 - Spring Data MongoDB: Used to interact with MongoDB for storing and retrieving flight and user data.

-3. Database
+3. Database-
 - MongoDB: A NoSQL database used to store flight information and user notification preferences.

-4. Notifications
+4. Notifications-
 -Firebase Cloud Messaging (FCM): Used to send push notifications to mobile devices.
 -Kafka: A distributed event streaming platform used for sending real-time notifications.
 -RabbitMQ: A message broker used for sending notifications between services.

 # d) Setup Instructions
-1. Prerequisites
+1. Prerequisites:
 - Node.js and npm for the frontend.
 - Java 11 and Maven for the backend.
 - MongoDB for the database.
 - Kafka, RabbitMQ, or Firebase Cloud Messaging for notifications.

-2. Frontend
+2. Frontend:
 a) Navigate to the frontend directory.
 b) Install dependencies:
 npm install